LeSmurk/CraigieDev/_pages/ecstasks.md

 A simple demo can be seen here:

+## Behaviour Tree Definition ##
+In order for this to function well with ECS, I made some modifications to what is the classic behaviour tree.

+## TaskTreeComponent ##
+This holds onto the current node that the entity is on

+## TaskTransitionComponent ##
+We use this as our method of determining when a task is finished.
+The task system goes through every entity with a TaskTreeComponent and a TaskTransitionComponent, using the condition passed to the transition component to determine which node to move to next in the tree held by the tree component.
+It then adds that new component type to the entity and removes the TaskTransitionComponent.

 # Finite State Machine #
 This was developed first as a simpler approach to the behaviour tree but works in a similar fashion.